tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 Then the nightmares started.

 I dreamed of a bride in a blood-spattered church, sobbing behind her veil.
 When she turned to face me, her face was bruised and tear-streaked.
-I woke gasping for air, my chest tight.
+I woke gasping for air, my chest feeling like it was about to explode.

 "Bad dream?"
 Jake mumbled, pulling me closer.